← Back to settlement blog

 Settlement FAQs

-Who is eligible to file a claim in the Jackson County, Missouri v.
-Trinity Industries class action?
+Who is eligible for the Jackson County, Missouri v.
+Trinity Industries Inc, and Trinity Highway Products LLC settlement?

 Official Filing Links